kadras-io/package-for-cert-manager/docs/policies.md

 # Policies

-Validate and secure the Cert Manager installation.
+Validate and secure the package installation.

 ## Kyverno

-This package provides an optional set of out-of-the-box policies to validate and secure the Cert Manager installation and functionality.
+This package provides an optional set of out-of-the-box policies to validate and secure the package installation and its functionality.
 The policies requires [Kyverno](https://kyverno.io) to be installed in your Kubernetes cluster.

-The following configuration instructs the package to include the set of Kyverno policies.

 ```yaml
 policies: